hoangduytranuk/blender_manual/blender_docs/manual/compositing/types/color/rgb_curves.rst

 .. tip::

-   To define the levels, use the :ref:`eyedropper <ui-eye-dropper>` to select a color sample of a displayed image.
+   To define the levels, use the :ref:`eyedropper <ui-eyedropper>` to select a color sample of a displayed image.

 Properties
 ==========

+Tone
+   ..
+TODO2.8

+   Standard

+   Film like
 Channel
    Clicking on one of the channels displays the curve for each.